 - Can I Apply For It Myself?

-- Steps To Apply For a Golden Visa
+- Process to Apply For a Golden Visa

 - How Much Does It Cost?

 - Getting a Portuguese Citizenship